kole/react-example-app/README.md

 ### State

-There are 2 primary pieces of states: questions and answers.
-State is managed with Redux and respoinsiblities are split between actions and reducers.
+There are 2 primary pieces of state: questions and answers.
+State is managed with Redux and functionality is split between actions and reducers.
 Additionally, derived state (via reselect), leveraging memoized selectors, is used to calculate the results of the quiz once the user reaches the end.

 ### Tests